scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 ## Authentication

-Authentication of SCMP packets is not specified.
-In a context where endpoints may depend on SCMP messages (at least [External Interface Down](#external-interface-down) and [Internal Connectivity Down](#internal-connectivity-down)) for reliable operations, this is recognized as a problem and is being addressed.
+Authentication of SCMP packets is not specified here.
+In current deployments is still experimental.
+Endpoints should therefore validate link down messages ([External Interface Down](#external-interface-down) and [Internal Connectivity Down](#internal-connectivity-down)) with additional signals for reliable operations.

 # Failure To Forward